Wrestling Takes Sixth at Big Tens Behind Nine Placewinners

 Notes & Quotes: #18 Michigan 23, #23 Northwestern 13

 Wrestling Wins Eight Bouts, Cruises to Road Victory at Stanford

-Donny Pritzlaff is in his second season as an assistant coach for the University of Michigan wrestling program.
+Donny Pritzlaff is in his third season as an assistant coach for the University of Michigan wrestling program.
 A decorated collegiate and freestyle wrestler, Pritzlaff owns 10 years of collegiate coaching experience at the NCAA Division I level.

 Prior to arriving at Michigan, Pritzlaff served five seasons as an assistant coach at Wisconsin (2007-11) -- the last two as associate head coach -- where he helped revitalize the Badgers' program over his tenure.
 Wisconsin placed among the top 10 teams at the NCAA Championships in each of the last three seasons, including a fourth-place finish in 2010.